RocketChat/docs-old/3. Installation/4. Manual Installation/Windows-10-Pro/README.md

-## Installing on Windows 10 Pro 64bit with Docker for Window
+## Installing on Windows 10 Pro 64bit with Docker for Windows

 Please make sure: